Carnival Cruise Line: 2000s: Early modern era

 In 2001, the new Panamax size Spirit class debuted with the Carnival Spirit, the first of the four-ship class within the Carnival fleet.

 In 2001, Robert H. Dickinson, then President and CTC, participated in a BBC documentary, Back To The Floor.
 Dickinson went to work at the lowest crew levels on the Imagination in the Caribbean, where he shadowed a Romanian cleaner, Alina.
 In October 2002, Carnival acquired P&O Princess Cruises for 3.5 billion euro.

-In 2001, Carnival transferred their first new build, the 1982 built Tropicale to Costa Cruises.
-Through the rest of the decade, the line would continue to sell, or transfer the other 1980s built ships to other lines, with the Jubilee in 2004, Celebration in 2008, and Holiday in 2009.
+In 2001, Carnival transferred their first new build, the 1982 built Tropicale, to Costa Cruises.
+In the 2000s, Carnival continued to sell or transfer the other 1980s built ships to other lines, with the Jubilee in 2004, the Celebration in 2008, and the Holiday in 2009.

 In 2004, Carnival Corporation initiated a development program for Carnival's new ships, the Pinnacle Project, calling for a 200,000 GT prototype, which would have been the world's largest cruise ship at the time.
 The ship was cancelled, but they then developed a project called Next Generation.